ClemensFischer/FX-Map-Control/README.md

 # FX Map Control

-A set of controls for Java FX for rendering digital maps from different providers and various types of map overlays.
-Similar to the Bing Maps control on XAML platforms.
+A set of Java FX controls for rendering digital maps from different providers and various types of map overlays.
+Similar to the Bing Maps Control on XAML platforms.

 Main classes are